The-Marcy-Lab-School/unit-7-project/scrumboard-instructions.md

 ![](img/new-org-repo.png)

 * Click on <kbd>Create a new repository</kbd>
-* Give your repository a fun name that matches the name of your game!
+* Give your repository a fun name that matches the name of your project!
 * Make sure to make the repo **public**
 * Add a **README**
 * Choose the **MIT License**